Gopika321/payment-gateway-integration/README.md

 # payment-gateway-integration
-Payment Gateway integration Webiste Creation from The Sparks Foundation It's a simple donation website.
+Payment Gateway integration Webiste Creation from The Sparks Foundation.

+It's a simple donation website.

 There will be a sample button on the home page .On clicking the donate button on homepage .On clicking the payment button the user will land on the payment page where the user can select the amount to be paid and the payment type.